AntonPetrovMak/sportdiary/README.md

+#Diary of sporting achievements.

-﻿#Coursework on «Diary of sporting achievements» topic performed to consolidate, deepen and generalize knowledge obtained during the study "Organization of databases and knowledge" discipline, the implementation of practical skills in the field of modern database management systems with design appropriate text, program and illustrations.
+Coursework on «Diary of sporting achievements» topic performed to consolidate, deepen and generalize knowledge obtained during the study "Organization of databases and knowledge" discipline, the implementation of practical skills in the field of modern database management systems with design appropriate text, program and illustrations.